 Where Wii Play Motion stumbles the hardest is in Cone Zone and Star Shuttle.
 Cone Zone just isn't that interesting: you tilt the Wiimote to maintain balance as ice cream is added to your ice cream cone--that's it.
 There's already a minigame like this in Wii Party called Shifty Gifts, so there's no reason for a game like Cone Zone to be included in what is supposed to be a showcase for MotionPlus-enhanced Wiimotes.
 The game play mechanic of Star Shuttle is similar to the airplane minigames in Wii Sports Resort, except that it is set in zero gravity near an under-construction space station that orbits Earth.
 For as fascinating as this setting sounds for a motion-controlled game, Star Shuttle quickly becomes repetitive and frustrating.

 Overall, Wii Play Motion is a fun collection of minigames to add to your collection, especially if you have more than one MotionPlus-enhanced Wiimote so you can compete against another player.
 While it's enough fun playing most of the games alone, Wii Play Motion really earns its worth when it's utilized as a party game.
-Furthermore, if you already have enough MotionPlus-enhanced Wiimotes and don't need another one, you also can get the unbundled version of Wii Play Motion for cheaper than the bundled version.
+Furthermore, if you already have enough MotionPlus-enhanced Wiimotes and don't need another one, you also can get the unbundled version

 0 comments: